 However, because of COVID-19, fans can't attend the pregame show.
 That doesn't mean Clemson and Florida State fans in the ACC to Alabama and LSU fans in the SEC can't still get the GameDay experience.

 College GameDay is going virtual, much like the NBA Playoffs and the NFL Draft have done, while MLB opted for cardboard cutout fans.
-Here’s how to nab one of these coveted spots for the college football season:
+Here's how to nab one of these coveted spots in the virtual pit for the college football season:

 What Are College GameDay's Virtual Fans?

 Just because fans won?t be behind our set doesn?t mean you won?t be with us this year.

 Sign up to be a virtual fan and share your sign with #GameDaySigns for a chance to be featured on College GameDay!